harness/developer-hub/docs/chaos-engineering/chaos-faults/azure/azure.md

 <accordion color="green">
     <summary>Use cases</summary>

-- Azure web app stop determines the resilience of a web application to unplanned halts (or stops).
+- Determines the resilience of a web application to unplanned halts (or stops).
-- It determines the resilience based on how quickly and efficiently the application recovers from the failure by re-routing the traffic to a different instance on the same application service.
+- Determines the resilience based on how quickly and efficiently the application recovers from the failure by re-routing the traffic to a different instance on the same application service.

 </accordion>